mindkin/hourfleet/docs/howitworks.md

 1. The car must be fully registered, and have all the basic information filled out. e.g. Year, Make, Model, Location, Photo, Prices, Usage Model, etc.
 2. The car must have details of a Certificate of Road Worthiness, and this must be verified by the operator.
 3. The car owner must be fully verified as a car owner.
-Requires the owner to have a verified: Email, Phone, BankAccount.
+Requires the owner to have a verified: Email, Phone and Bank Account.
-4. The car must have any future availability set for it by the car owner.
+4. The car must have some future availability set for it by the car owner.
 5. The car must not be set as 'Offline'.

 Only when the above requirements are met, will the car appear in the search results (and on the map) as 'Available'.
 Otherwise it appears in the search results (and on the map) as 'Coming Soon', and cannot be booked or used.